hubtru/Siren/README.md

 ## Data
 **Pentostreda**: Pento-modal Device State Recognition Dataset

+Pentostreda is a five-modal data set collected from real-world milling processes over a span of seven weeks.
+It includes an RGB image of the milling tool, three-time series recordings of force signals, and an image that captures the metallic chips generated during the milling process.
+After every milling activity, an expert examined the tool's flank wear from a taken image to annotate the dataset.
+Depending on the observed tool wear, each instance was systematically categorized into one of three classes: new, usable, or dulled.
+As a result, we have created the multimodal dataset with labels, allowing us to solve the classification problem of the machine state.

 - Data preview (~20 samples) is available in ./dataset
 - Complete Pentostreda dataset (918MB) is available:  [Pentostreda]([URL]()) (available soon)